aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-protection/remove-shape-protection/_index.md

 - Open diagram in Microsoft Office Visio
 - Select any shape
-- Select ¡®Protection¡­¡¯ from the ¡®Format¡¯ menu if you are using Visio 2007 or select ¡®Protection¡¯ from the ¡®Developer¡¯ menu if you are using Visio 2010
+- Select 'Protection¡­' from the 'Format' menu if you are using Visio 2007 or select 'Protection' from the 'Developer' menu if you are using Visio 2010
-- In the ¡®Protection¡¯ window, uncheck any text box to lock or unlock any shape attribute
+- In the 'Protection' window, uncheck any text box to unlock any shape attribute
-- Press ¡®Ok¡¯
+- Press 'Ok'
 ### **Remove the Shape Protection Programming Sample**
 Use the following code in your .NET application to do the same thing (unlock any shape attribute) using Aspose.Diagram for .NET.